Nickeytheblade/Emergency_Button/README.md

 # Emergency_Wifi_Button
+## Caution!!
+If you are printing and building this it WILL send the shutdown command upon the initial wifi connection!
+Be warned..

-C program to stop klipper when an emergency bytton is press
+C program to stop klipper when an emergency button is pressed